-Burnley's 2018 HMO Standards are available to download on the link to the right of this page.
+Burnley’s 2018 HMO Standards are available to download at the bottom of this page.

 The standards apply to all HMO’s and incorporate the following legislation:

 - The Management of Houses in Multiple Occupation (England) Regulations 2006

 - The Houses in Multiple Occupation (Management) (England) Regulations 2009